noah-curran/noah-curran.github.io/av-safe-sec.md

 # What is AV "safety" and "security"?

-{% include image.html url="/assets/images/avsafetysec.jpg" caption="Major components to AV safety and security." width=300 align="right" %}
+{% include image.html url="/assets/images/avsafesec.pdf" caption="Major components to AV safety and security." width=300 align="right" %}

-To make the answer to this question more clear, take a look at the figure to the right.
+To guide this question, take a look to the figure on the right.
+During the process of AV operation there are five generic components that we envision having important safety/security concerns that the literature focuses on.

 # Goals and Expectations